-Tusculum University outside hitter Emiah Burrowes has been named the Applebee's Female Student-Athlete of the Month for November.
+Tusculum University distance runner Nicole McMillen has been named the Applebee's Female Student-Athlete of the Month for February.

 The Tusculum Student-Athlete of the Month Award is sponsored by Applebee's Neighborhood Grill & Bar of Greeneville.
 The Applebee's Student-Athlete of the Month Award honors one male and one female student-athlete each month from an in-season sport during the 2019-2020 academic year, recognizing their hard work, effort and performance.